Debunking the Myths About ADHD: Facts, Misconceptions & Support

 Accommodations for ADHD are an unfair advantage.

-The absence of a single diagnostic test can create confusion about ADHD's legitimacy.
-Some people may even convince themselves that ADHD doesn't exist.
+The absence of a single diagnostic test can create confusion about ADHD's legitimacy, leading some to doubt its existence

-However, there is evidence to suggest that ADHD is a genuine genetic condition that can be passed down from family member to family member.
+However, there is evidence to suggest that ADHD is a valid neurodevelopmental disorder with genetic roots and can be passed down from family member to family member.

-Moreover, the medical and psychological communities recognize ADHD as a legitimate condition.
-The American Psychiatric Association includes ADHD in the Diagnostic and Statistical Manual of Mental Disorders.
+Moreover, the medical and psychological communities recognize ADHD as legitimate.
+Organizations such as the American Psychiatric Association recognize ADHD as a legitimate diagnosis, officially listed in the Diagnostic and Statistical Manual of Mental Disorders.

 Professionals diagnose ADHD more frequently today than in previous decades, leading some to believe the myth that it is overdiagnosed.

-Instead, experts attribute the rise in ADHD diagnoses to improved understanding surrounding the neurotype.
+Instead, experts attribute the rise in ADHD diagnoses to improved understanding surrounding the neurotype and better diagnostic practices.

 The term "attention deficit hyperactivity disorder" can mislead people into thinking that hyperactivity is a requirement for the diagnosis.

-In reality, many individuals with ADHD do not exhibit hyperactivity symptoms.
+In reality, many individuals with ADHD do not exhibit hyperactivity traits.

-ADHD has three primary types, each characterized by different symptom presentations.
+ADHD has three primary types, each characterized by different trait presentations.

-Both the hyperactive-impulsive and combined types of ADHD include hyperactive symptoms, while the inattention type lacks any hyperactivity.
+Both the hyperactive-impulsive and combined types of ADHD include hyperactive traits, while the inattentive type lacks any hyperactivity.

 Instead, individuals with inattentive ADHD experience inattentive traits such as challenges with focus, organization, and memory.